 Nikki’s practice also extends to patent post-issuance proceedings at the USPTO, where she has represented clients both offensively and defensively in parallel with ongoing district court proceedings.
 She has also participated in cases involving the International Trade Commission.
 In addition, Nikki has considerable experience assisting clients with patentability, infringement, and validity opinions.

 In addition, Nikki has experience in IP-related aspects of advertising, marketing, and promotions.
 In these areas, she assists clients in negotiating various advertising agreements, such as ad agency, PR agency, sponsorship, joint promotion, partnership, software as a service, work-for-hire, and non-disclosure agreements.
-Nikki has also counseled clients regarding substantiation, approval, and defense of advertising and labeling claims, as well as legal compliance with federal and state requirements, including with respect to email, social media, mobile, sweepstakes, and other marketing activities.
+Nikki has also counseled clients regarding substantiation, approval, and defense of advertising and labeling claims, as well as legal compliance with federal and state requirements, including with respect to websites, email, social media, mobile, sweepstakes, and other marketing activities.

-Nikki is cofounder and chair-elect of Chicago Women in IP (ChiWIP), a networking and mentoring group committed to the connection, promotion, and success of professional Chicago women in all stages of practice of every facet of IP law.
+Nikki is cofounder and chair of Chicago Women in IP (ChiWIP), a networking and mentoring group committed to the connection, promotion, and success of professional Chicago women in all stages of practice of every facet of IP law.